-The following is a quick overview of the history and outlook of the Stone-Campbell Restoration history and outlook.
+The following is a quick overview of the history and outlook of the Stone-Campbell Restoration Movement.
 I wrote it in order provide basic information to readers of an academic paper who are not of Disciple heritage, who are not members of the Christian Church or Churches of Christ.
 My goal here is to evaluate and improve this statement.
 I welcome all respectful questions and comments:

 The phrase Stone-Campbell Restoration Movement refers to a back-to-the-Bible tradition that grew out of the teachings of Barton W. Stone (1772-1844, pictured here), Thomas Campbell (1763-1854), above all, his illustrious son, Alexander Campbell (1788-1866).
 The great evangelist of the movement was Walter Scott (1796-1861), a distant relative of the famous Scottish novelist by that name.

 These leaders and their followers pursued a distinct religious goal: the restoration of primitive Christianity.
 They spoke of restoring “the ancient gospel,” the Bible’s most basic claims about Christ which everyone must believe and respond to in obedience.
 They sought to identify the biblical progression by which one becomes a Christian.
 And, they set out to restore what Alexander Campbell called “the ancient order of things,” especially the Bible’s teaching about baptism, the Lord’s Supper, the congregational offices of bishop and deacon, and church discipline.
 Additionally, restoration pertained to matters more personal and inward: to self-control, pure speech, right living, the love of mercy, and the hopeful spirit of the New Testament.